Skip to main content

 • latest_answer: The most recent data point published to the feed.

-• answer_history: A circular buffer containing the history of recent answers.
+• answer_history: A vector containing the history of recent answers.

-• subscription_due_time: The timestamp when the feed subscription expires.
+• subscription_due_time: The Unix timestamp (i64) when the feed subscription expires.

-The structure of the Feed account is defined as follows:
+The structure of the Feed account matches the Molpha program’s IDL:

 pub struct Feed {